 - Teach them to keep the commandments and to “live like the Savior.”

-- Guide them along the Covenant Path, the path to Eternal Life (Baptism and beyond).
+- Guide them along the Covenant Path, the path to Eternal Life (the Doctrine of Christ …Faith, Repentance, Baptism, the Gift of the Holy Ghost, and beyond).

 - Teach them to stay on the Covenant Path.